NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/LongCOVID/README.md

 Back to [Projects List](../../README.md#ProjectsList)

-# Long-COVID: Study Design and Delineation of the Fiber Tracts of the Brainstem
+# Long-COVID: Study Design and Delineation of Fiber Tracts of the Brainstem

 ## Key Investigators